-“Meggie made this a seamless and easy process for us.
+“Meggie [our planner] made this a seamless and easy process for us.
 Her experience and connections were invaluable in helping us assess the quality of vendors and find the ones that would make the most sense for our style and vision,” the bride says.

 Having handed the reins mostly over to their team of vendors under Meggie’s direction, the couple could focus on the part of the day that meant the most to them: their faith.

 “It was very special to us that we wrote our vows together.
 Instead of surprising each other, we chose to spend quality time together praying and discussing what our marriage covenant meant to us and what we wanted to promise to one another for life,” Carmelle says.

 When their wedding weekend came around, an element of whimsy and magic hung in the air as the Rocky Mountain snow provided an unforgettable winter wonderland.

 “There was a legitimate snowstorm during our rehearsal and it made it a challenge to get up to the venue.
 However, our venue did everything they could to help clear everything out as soon as possible, and ultimately, we have some great stories and videos of the groomsmen trying to push people’s cars up a snowy hill,” the bride says.

 The experience of a winter destination wedding gave the couple and their guests the perfect opportunity to take a retreat from their usual busy lives and enjoy time together all in one place.

 Carmelle and Bradley’s advice to anyone looking to follow in their footsteps: hire a stellar planner.
 “It was the single best decision of our planning process,” the couple says.
 “Now that the wedding day is over, I seriously cannot imagine how we would have managed everything any other way.”